“Not all medicines get to taste sweet.”

 Emil: “Well, I’ll be here waiting.
 But one more thing, Doctor.
 Is that girl I tried to save gonna be all right?”

 GM: “She’s in good hands, don’t you worry,” the doctor smiles as he withdraws.

 Emil: Somehow Emil doesn’t feel completely reassured.

 Sunday morning, 30 August 2015

 Emil: It’s a relief and exactly the opposite at the same time.
 Emil pinches his nose again to blunt his sense of taste and mechanically begins to swallow lumpy morsels of the mush, again pinching his nose to blunt his sense of taste.
-He pauses to let the ‘food’ sink into his poor stomach as he asks the nurse, “Is the doctor coming in soon?”
+He pauses to let the ‘food’ sink into his poor stomach as he asks the woman, “Is the doctor coming in soon?”